Some abortion drug restrictions are upheld by an appeals court in a case bound for the Supreme Court

-NEW ORLEANS (AP) — New restrictions on access to a drug used in the most common form of abortion would be imposed under a federal appeals court ruling issued Wednesday, but the Supreme Court will have the final say.
+NEW ORLEANS (AP) — New restrictions on access to a drug used in the most common form of abortion in the U.S. would be imposed under a federal appeals court ruling issued Wednesday, but the Supreme Court will have the final say.

-The ruling by three judges on the 5th U.S. Circuit Court of Appeals in New Orleans overturned part of a lower court ruling that revoked the Food and Drug Administration’s approval — more than two decades ago — of mifepristone.
-But it left intact part of the ruling that would end the availability of the drug by mail and require that the drug be administered in the presence of a physician.
+The ruling by three judges on the 5th U.S. Circuit Court of Appeals in New Orleans overturned part of a lower court ruling that would have revoked the Food and Drug Administration’s 23-year-old approval of mifepristone.
+But it left intact part of the ruling that would end the availability of the drug by mail, allow it to be used through only the seventh week of pregnancy rather than the 10th, and require that it be administered in the presence of a physician.

-Those restrictions won’t take effect, at least right away, because the Supreme Court previously intervened to keep the drug available during the legal fight.
+Even those restrictions won’t take effect right away, because the Supreme Court previously intervened to keep the drug available during the legal fight.

+The FDA granted access to mifepristone in 2000.
+The panel’s ruling would reverse changes the FDA made in 2016 and 2021 to loosen some conditions for administering the drug.

+“In loosening mifepristone’s safety restrictions, FDA failed to address several important concerns about whether the drug would be safe for the women who use it,” Judge Jennifer Walker Elrod wrote for a panel of three 5th Circuit judges.

-At issue is a Texas-based federal judge’s April ruling revoking the drug’s approval, which was granted more than 20 years ago by the Food and Drug Administration.
+She was joined by Judge Cory Wilson.
+Judge James Ho dissented, arguing to fully uphold a Texas-based federal judge’s April ruling that would revoke the drug’s approval, which the FDA granted in 2000.

-There is no precedent for a U.S. court overturning the approval of a drug that the FDA has deemed safe and effective.
+There is virtually no precedent for a U.S. court overturning the approval of a drug that the FDA has deemed safe and effective.
 While new drug safety issues often emerge after FDA approval, the agency is required to monitor medicines on the market, evaluate emerging issues and take action to protect U.S. patients.
 Congress delegated that responsibility to the FDA — not the courts— more than a century ago.

-But during a May 17 hearing, the 5th Circuit panel — Judges Jennifer Walker Elrod, James Ho and Cory Wilson — pushed back frequently against assertions that U.S. District Judge Matthew Kacsmaryk’s April 7 ruling was unprecedented and unwarranted.
+But during a May 17 hearing, the 5th Circuit panel pushed back frequently against assertions that U.S. District Judge Matthew Kacsmaryk’s April 7 ruling was unprecedented and unwarranted.

 Kacsmaryk, Ho and Wilson are all appointees of former President Donald Trump.
 Elrod was appointed to the 5th Circuit by former President George W. Bush.
 All of the judges have a history of supporting abortion restrictions.